jweken/test/README.md

-# test
+# Test

+This is only stuff for newbe's.
-Contains only testfiles
+Contains only testfiles.